EllaBrands/stanDev/Longer-Term-To-Do-List.md

 Use built-in Eigen GPU and multi-threading for matrix arithmetic.

-#### Maximum Marginal Likelihood
+#### Maximum Marginal Likelihood: GMO

 Including both the fitting and the evaluation of how well the variance approxmations work.
-Andrew wants to use his "GMO" algorithm.
+Andrew wants to use his gradient marginal optimization (GMO) algorithm.

 #### Implicit Functions and Differential Algebraic Equations (DAE)